 Nameplates give burial vaults a personalized touch.
 They are a standard feature of Monticello vaults and above.
 For an extra charge, nameplates can be added to the Monarch grave liners.
 The nameplate includes the name of the deceased and the birth and death dates..

 Brutsche Concrete provides disinterment services.
 If it becomes necessary to move an interred vault from one location to another, we can assist with these services.
 We handle everything from locating the vault to relocating the vault to a new location.
-Pricing is available on request.
+Please contact the office for a quote, and complete the form linked below.

 Vault Transfer is a service available between Wilbert franchises and dealers.
 Brutsche Concrete utilizes a vault transfer service when a burial request has been made outside of the normal territory.
 The location of the cemetery is needed to determine the appropriate Wilbert franchise or dealer.
 Since the services offered by each Wilbert franchise vary, the franchises work together on a per burial basis to determine the services, such as tents, grass, chairs, and grave digging, that each franchise will provide for the burial.